6 Unexpected Things That Secretly Predict a Marriage Won’t Last

 source:brightside.me

-Contempt is one of the most corrosive forces in a marriage.
-When one partner repeatedly communicates with condescension—using sarcasm, belittling remarks, or dismissive gestures—it steadily erodes the mutual respect that healthy relationships rely on.
+Contempt can be one of the most damaging forces in a marriage.
+When a partner habitually communicates with a sense of superiority—using sarcasm, belittling remarks, or dismissive gestures—it gradually erodes the respect that healthy relationships rely on.

 6. You no longer look forward to being together.